 - Take your jar off the scale, then use the scale to weigh out 2.2% of salt by weight.
 Use the handy calculator below to help you calculate 2.2% of your original weight.

-- Pour the salty water back into the packed jar and stir to combine.
-Put on the lid and leave the vegetables to ferment.
+- Put on the lid and leave the vegetables to ferment.

 If calculating 2.2% of something isn’t your strong suit, then here is a handy calculator.
 It’s not super fancy, just a bit of code that Brad wrote for me.
 I recommend using grams because they’re easier to deal with when using really small amounts.Total weight of vegetables and liquid grams / ounces